For Carers

 Restricted communication

-If someone is no longer able to speak freely, that tends to show up in small ways first.
-Conversations feel different.
-Calls are shorter, interrupted, or seem controlled in some way.
+If someone is no longer able to speak freely, it often shows up in small ways first.

 Signs of neglect